ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 You can also use the Vertex SBAS tool to download networks of interferograms for a specific location.
 See [this guide](https://docs.asf.alaska.edu/vertex/sbas/){target=_blank} for more information.

-**NOTE: ARIA S1 GUNW products are not produced globally!
-If you cannot find ARIA S1 GUNW for your area of interest, see the On-Demand section below.**

-### Creating ARIA S1 GUNWs using HyP3
-If ARIA S1 GUNWs are not available for your area or reference/secondary date combination of interest, you can create new ARIA S1 GUNWs using the HyP3 on-demand system.

-**Note: The lists of reference and secondary granules and the ARIA frame ID must be carefully selected to result in a valid ARIA product.
-See the [framing](#aria-frame-ids "Jump to framing section of this document") section for more details.**

-#### On-Demand via the HyP3 SDK
-ARIA-S1-GUNW products can be generated using the Python-based HyP3 SDK via the `submit_aria_s1_gunw_job` function.
-This function takes four arguments:

-- List of reference granules
-- List of secondary granules
-- ARIA frame ID
-- (Optional) HyP3 job name

-**Note that reference granules must be acquired at a later date than secondary granules for ARIA S1 GUNW jobs.**

-#### On-Demand via Vertex
+{% endblock %}

+{% block novertex %}
+!!! warning "On Demand Vertex support not currently available for ARIA-S1-GUNW products"

     On-demand ARIA S1 GUNW generation via Vertex is not currently available, but we plan to make this available in the future.
 We expect to have this available in the second half of 2025.
+{% endblock %}

+{% block framingtip %}
+!!! tip "Be aware of the frame interface when requesting ARIA-S1-GUNW products"

+    To address the "jittering" of Sentinel-1 SLCs granules, ARIA-S1-GUNW products take an extra frame parameter that standardizes the footprint of ARIA-S1-GUNW products.
+See the [ARIA Frame IDs](#aria-frame-ids "Jump to ARIA Frame IDs section of this document") for more information on submitting ARIA-S1-GUNW jobs
+{% endblock %}

+{% block framing %}
-#### ARIA Frame IDs
+### ARIA Frame IDs
 Sentinel-1 SLC products are not created in a way that ensures that granules for the same relative orbit and location but different dates always fully overlap.
 This results in a frame “jitter” that can make it difficult to create longer series of Sentinel-1 InSAR products.

 To address this issue, the ARIA team defined a standard set of geographic footprints (i.e., frames) that set the geographic extent for each ARIA-S1-GUNW product.
 This is possible because while the Sentinel-1 SLC products exhibit jitter along the orbit, the smaller burst SLCs that each Sentinel-1 SLC product is composed of do have a fixed footprint (e.g., the bursts contained within a given Sentinel-1 SLC product changes based on the acquisition).
 Thus ARIA-S1-GUNW frames are defined via the specific bursts that each ARIA-S1-GUNW product contains. **ARIA-S1-GUNWs containing the same bursts, and thus sharing the same geographic footprint, are said to have the same ARIA Frame ID.**